open-edge-insights/video-ingestion/README.md

     * Trigger mode is enabled by setting the `continuous` property to `false` and based on the h/w setup, the right trigger source needs to be set for `triggersource` property

-    ##### `Validated test setup for basler camera hardware triggering`
+    ##### Validated test setup for basler camera hardware triggering

     * In case of trigger mode the maximum time to wait for the hardware trigger to get generated can be set (in milliseconds) using the ` hwtriggertimeout` property.

     * In our test setup a python script was used to control a ModBus I/O module to generate a digital output to Opto-insulated input line(Line1) of the basler camera.

-    * Please note that in order to test the hardware trigger functionality Basler `acA1920-40gc` camera model had been used.
+    * For testing the hardware trigger functionality Basler `acA1920-40gc` camera model had been used.

     **Note**: Other triggering capabilities with different camera models are not tested.

   ##### Camera independent Software Trigger way of video ingestion